Top Topics Companies Are Discussing on LinkedIn

 The conversation led by companies on LinkedIn has shifted dramatically in recent months: from business-as-usual in January, to COVID-19 and remote work in March, to racial injustice in June.

-With a pandemic, recession, and anti-racist movement reshaping our world, companies aren’t staying quiet.
+With a pandemic, recession, and anti-racist movement reshaping our world, companies aren’t staying quiet about these trending news topics.
 They’re posting more than usual, according to LinkedIn data — and getting more engagement, too.

 With so much attention on what businesses are saying, the way your company responds to today’s crises could shape your employer brand for years to come.